 Unless otherwise agreed by Parties, all intellectual property conceived or made by the Party/Parties in the course of providing the Lead Party Study Report/ Customer Study Report shall be and remain the property of that Party/ those Parties and the Lead Party shall grant the customer non-exclusive licence to copy and use such intellectual property for purposes directly related to the project.

-The Company
+Background – Network Services Feasibility Study

+To support an NS Exercise, The Company may request an NS Feasibility Study Report from a TO.

+1.4.2 The scope of the study will reflect the requirements and needs of the NS Exercise but may include for example a request for a high-level assessment of connection feasibility, works, connection costs and connection dates and fault level, voltage and/or thermal system studies.

+1.4.3 This process covers the initial project discussions, agreeing the scope of works, carrying out the study work and preparing and issuing the NS Feasibility Study Report.

 Key Definitions